Should I Get My Nails Done Before Or After My Spray Tan?

 - Spray Tan Tips For Your Photoshoot

 - How Boutique Clothing Models Prep For Photo Shoots

 Getting Your Nails Done The Same Day As Your Spray Tan

-Schedule your man-pedi in the morning and your spray tan in the afternoon!
+Schedule your nail appointment in the morning and your spray tan in the afternoon!

 Ask your tech to: